nilesr/HokieTickets/README.md

 	15 VOLLEYBALL
 	16 WRESTLING

+`games` has a secondary index on `date`, so you can easily see what games are on a given day, or after or before a certain day

 ### `tickets`
+Tickets have the following fields:

 - `uint64_t id`
 - `uint64_t game_id` The game that the ticket is for
 - `name owner` The current owner of the ticket, or `hokipoki` if it's not owned by any student